-What’s New for 2023 Tax Returns:
+What’s New for 2025 Tax Returns:

-Updated January 2024
+Updated January 2026

 Canada Child Benefit (CCB)

-The Canada Child Benefit (CCB) is a NON-taxable benefit for children under the age of 18.
-It is income tested, meaning only families who fall below the income threshold will qualify.
+The Canada Child Benefit (CCB) is a Non-taxable benefit for children under the age of 18.
+It is income-tested, meaning only families who fall below the income threshold will qualify.
 CRA has a handy benefit calculator on their site that can help you determine how much you may be eligible to receive.
 Eligibility and payments are based on your tax filing, but you are not required to report this income on your tax return.

 RESPs (Registered Education Savings Plans)